entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Naugolnykh, S.V., 2002.
 A new species of Todites (Pteridophyta) with in situ spores from the Upper Permian of Pechora Cis-Urals (Russia).
 Acta Palaeontologica Polonica, 47(3), 469-478.

-Naugolnykh, S.V., 2002.
-A new species of Todites Seward with in situ spores from the Upper Permian of Pechora Cis-Urals (Russia).
-Acta Palaeontologica Polonica, 47(3): 469-478.

 Naugolnykh, S.V., Kirilishina, E.M., and Isaev, V.S., 2021.
 New Data on Permian Plants of the Pechora Coal Basin According to the Collection of the Earth Science Museum of Moscow State University: The Coevolution of Plants and Insects.
 Moscow University Geology Bulletin, 76(3): 282-290. https://doi.org/10.3103/S0145875221030078

 Near, T. J., Eytan, R. I., Dornburg, A., Kuhn, K. L., Moore, J. A., Davis, M. P., et al. (2012).
 Resolution of ray-finned fish phylogeny and timing of diversification.
 Proc.
 Natl.
 Acad.
 Sci.
 United States.
 109, 13698–13703. doi:10.1073/pnas.1206625109

 Nelson, W. J., Hook, R. W., & Tabor, N. (2001).
 Clear Fork Group (Leonardian, Lower Permian) of north-central Texas.
 Oklahoma Geological Survey Circular.

-Neuman, A. G. (2015).
-Fishes from the Lower Triassic portion of the Sulphur Mountain Formation in Alberta, Canada: geological context and taxonomic composition.
-Can.
-J. Earth Sci.
-52, 557–568. doi:10.1139/cjes-2014-0165

 Neuman, A. G. (2015).
 Fishes from the Lower Triassic portion of the Sulphur Mountain Formation in Alberta, Canada: geological context and taxonomic composition.
 Canadian Journal of Earth Sciences, 52(8), 557–568. https://doi.org/10.1139/cjes‑2014‑0165